 - Make a donation in honor of your loved one.

-- Participate in an event, such as the Komen Race for the Cure ® or the Susan G. Komen 3-Day for the Cure™.
+- Participate in an event, such as the Komen MORE THAN PINK Walk or Race for the Cure ® or the Susan G. Komen 3-Day for the Cure™.

 - Become an advocate.

-- Contact an Affiliate in your area to learn about other ways you can get involved in your local community.
+- Find Komen in your area to learn about other ways you can get involved in your local community.

 No matter how you choose to get involved, you will make a difference in your own life and the lives of others.
 Not only can these activities be personally rewarding, but they may benefit many people living with breast cancer and their families now and in the future.